sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 III.3 Decoders and introspection
 --------------------------------

-The algorithms behind decoder work differently for each decoder: some might return a list of codewords, while some just return one codeword, some cannot decode more than half the minimum distance, while some cannot etc...
+Each Decoder uses his own decoding algorithm, amd these decoding algorithms can have quite different behaviours: some might return a list of codewords, while some just return one codeword, some cannot decode more than half the minimum distance, while some can etc...

-When it comes to benchmarking, it can be useful to sort the decoders in order to compare decoders which work the same.
+When it comes to benchmarking, it can be useful to sort the decoders in order to compare decoders which share properties.
 And in any case, the user might like to know the properties of a given decoder.

 We call these properties *types*.
 One can access these for any decoders as